FongAnthonyM/python-sqlalchemyobjects/README.rst

 Installation
 ------------

-You can install *templatepackage* via pip_ from PyPI_:
+You can install *sqlalchemyobjects* via pip_ from PyPI_:

 .. code:: console

-   $ pip install templatepackage
+   $ pip install sqlalchemyobjects

 Usage